• Home

 My Classic Potato Salad is pretty simple to make and does not contain a lot of ingredients.
 However, you MUST use Hellman's® Real Mayonnaise (or Best Mayonnaise if you're not from the northeast) if you want to duplicate the flavor or it just won't taste the same way.

-A close up of Classic Potato SaladThere are certain pantry products that I use that are non-negotiable and the brand of mayonnaise I use is one of them.
+A close up of Classic Potato SaladThere are certain pantry products that I use that are non-negotiable.
+And the brand of mayonnaise I use is one of them.
 It's thick, creamy and really makes all of my mayonnaise based salads taste great!

 We were recently on vacation with friends and was asked how to make potato salad that wasn't "mushy".
 The key is to cook the potatoes with the skins on first; then peel them once they're cooked and cooled.
 This way the potatoes keep their shape for the salad.